This information describes how you can perform arm and shoulder exercises, a breathing exercise, and scar massage after your mastectomy.

 Don’t start doing the massage until your incision has fully healed and your nurse tells you it’s safe.
 There should be no open wounds or scabbed areas.
 The area of the scar may be numb or extra sensitive at first.
 Both of these feelings are normal after surgery.

 To do the massage, place 2 or 3 fingers over the scar and gently move the skin in all directions.
-Pick up your fingers and move them an inch or 2 over, and then repeat the massage.
+Then, pick up your fingers and move them 1 or 2 inches in each direction in the area of the scar, and repeat the massage.

 Do this massage once a day for 5 to 10 minutes.Back to top